adidas/docs/devops/hints_https_on_eb.rst

 Once deployed your app should now be able to handle HTTPS traffic.

-A note on load balancing
+A Note on Load Balancing
 ---------------------------

 Brandon Schwartz (`twitter: @electraphant' <https://twitter.com/electraphant>`_) had pointed out the `AWS documentation needed to get HTTPS